makerdao/mips/MIP45/mip45.md

 Then, the amount of collateral to attempt to purchase is computed as the minimum of the collateral left in the auction (`lot`) and the caller's specified quantity (`amt`)—the resulting value is the `slice`.
 This value is then multiplied by the current price of the auction to compute the DAI owed in exchange (`owe`).
 If `owe` exceeds the DAI collection target of the auction (`tab`), then `owe` is adjusted to be equal to `tab`, and `slice` is set to `tab / price` (i.e. the auction will not sell more collateral than is needed to cover debt+fees from the liquidated Vault).

+To make it less likely that auctions are left in a state that is unattractive to bid on, further logic is applied if there will be both left over DAI target and collateral based on the initial determinations for `slice` and `owe`.
+If the remaining `tab` in such a case would be less than `chost` (a value stored by the contract, asynchronously set to `ilk.dust * ilk.chop / WAD` by the `upchost()` function), then:
-Once the collateral to buy and corresponding DAI owed are determined, a check is done to ensure that the remaining DAI collection target either exceeds a minimum amount or is zero; **if not, the function reverts.
-Callers should be aware of this possibility and account for it when possible.**
+1) If the overall DAI target is less than `chost`, **the function reverts.
+Callers should be aware of this possibility and account for it when necessary.**
+2) Otherwise, `owe` is set to `tab - chost`, and `slice` is set to `(tab - chost) / price`.

+This heuristic for preventing a too-small remaining collateral amount and/or DAI target is imperfect and may fail in some situations; if this occurs, there is no serious harm to the protocol; the auction will simply remain uncompleted.
+However, governance may wish to fully clear such "lost" auctions via `take` or `yank` to avoid cluttering the list of active auctions each `Clipper` maintains, which could impair the performance of DEX and aggregator integrations (and possibly off-chain bots too, depending on how they are written).

 Next, collateral is transferred (within the protocol's [accounting module](https://docs.makerdao.com/smart-contract-modules/core-module/vat-detailed-documentation)) to the `who` address provided by the caller.
 If the caller provided a bytestring with greater than zero length, an external call is made to the `who` address, assuming it exposes a function, follow Solidity conventions, with the following signature: